theupdateframework/taps/tap4.md

 A client would perform the following five steps while searching for a target from a repository.
-When downloading a metadata or target file from a repository, the client would try contacting every known mirror until the file is found.
-If the file is not found on all mirrors, the search is aborted, and the client reports to the user that the file is missing.

 First, the client loads the previous copy of the root metadata file.
-If the root metadata file specifies that it should not be updated, then the client would not update this file.
+If this file specifies that it should not be updated, then the client would not update it.
 Otherwise, if the root metadata files specifies a custom list of mirrors from which it should be updated, then the client would use those mirrors to update this file.
-Otherwise, the client would use the list of mirrors specified in the trust pinning file to update this file.
+Otherwise, the client would use the list of mirrors specified in the trust pinning file.
 Please see [TAP 5](tap5.md) for more details.

 Second, the client would use the list of mirrors specified in the trust pinning